mac-codes/CSharpPractice/README.md

 * It automatically handles the iteration process, eliminating the need for an explicit index or managing the loop control variables.
 * The `var` keyword is used to implicitly type the loop variable `item`, allowing it to adapt to the type of elements in the collection.
 * You can perform any desired operations on each element within the loop block.

+## Code Blocks
+A code block is one or more C# statements that define an execution path. the statements outside of the code block affect when, if, and how often that block of code is executed at run time.
+* **Scope**: when you define a varibale inside of a code block, its visibility is local to that code block and inaccesible outside of the code block
+* To make a variable visible inside and outside of a code block, you must define the variable outside of the code block.
+* Do not forget to initialize any variables whose value is set in a code block, such as an `if` statement.

+## Code Readability
+When implimenting an `if` statement that includes a single-statement code block:
+* Never use single-line form
+* If you realize you have only one line of code listed within the code blocks of an **if-elseif-else** statement, you can remove the curly braces of the code block and white space.
+* Only remove the curly braces of a code block when it makes the code more readable.
+It's always acceptable to include curly braces.
+* Only remove the line feed if it makes the code more readable.
+Microsoft suggests that your code will be more readable when each statement is placed on its own code line.